studiozeffa/react-native-training-course/challenges/navigation.md

 - Install the React Navigation library with `yarn`.
 - Create a new component `StartScreen`.
 Render a `TouchableHighlight` button in the centre of the screen.
 It should be 200 wide and 50 high, and have a border radius of 8, with a background colour of #388E3C, and contain white bold text which reads 'View Image'.
-- Create a new `StackNavigator`, configured to show this `StartScreen`.
+- Create a new navigator by calling the `StackNavigator` function, passing in a configuration object.
+This object should include a single route to the `StartScreen`.
-- Export a stateless function component `App`, which renders the created navigator.
+- Export this navigator as the default export from `App.js`.

 > At this point, you should see an app with a blank headerbar, and a single button in the centre of the screen.